stephenmcd/mezzanine/docs/admin-customization.rst

 Singleton Admin
 ===============

-The admin class :class:`mezzanine.core.admin.SingletonAdmin` is a utility that can be used to create an admin interface for managing the case where only a single instance of a model should exist.
+The admin class :class:`mezzanine.utils.admin.SingletonAdmin` is a utility that can be used to create an admin interface for managing the case where only a single instance of a model should exist.
 Some cases include a single page site, where only a few fixed blocks of text